tone-3000/nam-pedal/README.md

 This was created as a helpful blueprint to guide the creation of embedded devices that can run NAM.
 For more information on the work that led to this, check [this blog post](link to blog post).

+## Prerequisites

+- [DaisyToolchain](https://github.com/electro-smith/DaisyToolchain) — ARM cross-compiler and tools for the Daisy platform
+- A Daisy Pod board with a micro SD card
+- A USB cable and serial terminal application (see note above)

 > **Important — USB serial terminal required:** The firmware currently waits
 > for a USB serial connection at startup (`StartLog(true)`).
 If no serial
 > terminal is connected, the board will **stall indefinitely** and never reach